-GST on food items in India can be 5%, 12% or 18% based on factors such as the establishment type and location of restaurants or food service providers among others.
+GST on food items in India can be 5%, 12%, or 18% based on factors such as the establishment type and location of restaurants or food service providers among others.
 Goods and services tax has replaced the VAT and Service tax regime on food services.
 However, the point to note here is the service charge by restaurants is separate from GST.

 Alcoholic beverages have applicable Value Added Tax, which is a state-level tax, therefore restaurants serving both food and alcoholic beverages will levy separate taxes with GST applying to food and non-alcoholic beverages; however, VAT will be charged on alcoholic beverages served.
-GST on food items is applicable to the purchase of items by the common man which currently features rates ranging from nil to 18% GST.

 When the GST was first launched in July 2017, restaurants could fall into three different rate slabs.
 If the restaurant did not have air conditioning, the GST charged was 12%.
-For a restaurant with AC or a liquor license, 18% GST was applicable.
-For restaurants within five-star hotels, the GST rate was set at 28% and at that time, all Indian restaurants in India could take advantage of the input tax credit.
-This implies that when you paid GST while buying supplies for your restaurant, you could subtract that amount from your tax bill.
-That helped reduce costs for many restaurants.
+For a restaurant with AC or a liquor license, 18% GST is applicable.
+For restaurants within five-star hotels, the GST rate was set at 28%, and at that time, all Indian restaurants in India could take advantage of the input tax credit.

 Description | Applicable GST Rate |

-Food services provided by restaurants including takeaway facility (both air-conditioned and non a/c) | 5% with No ITC |
+Food services provided by restaurants including takeaway facility (both air-conditioned and non-a/c) | 5% with No ITC |

-Any food/drink served at cafeteria/canteen/mess operating on a contract basis in the office, industrial unit, or by any school, college, etc on basis of a contractual agreement which is not event-based or occasional | 5% with No ITC |
+Any food/drink served at cafeteria/canteen/mess operating on a contract basis in the office, industrial unit, or by any school, college, etc on basis of a contractual agreement that is not event-based or occasional | 5% with No ITC |

-Services provided by restaurants within a hotel with room tariff less than Rs.
+Services provided by restaurants within a hotel with a room tariff of less than Rs.
 7,500 | 5% with No ITC |

-Services provided by restaurants within a hotel with room tariff of Rs.
-7,500 ore more | 18% |
+Services provided by restaurants within a hotel with a room tariff of Rs.
+7,500 or more | 18% |

 Meals/food services provided by Indian Railways/IRCTC or their licensees both in trains or at platforms | 5% with No ITC |

-Food services provided in a premise arranged for organizing function along with renting of such premises | 18% |
+Food services provided on a premise arranged for organizing function along with renting of such premises | 18% |

-Food services provided at exhibition, events, conferences, outdoor & indoor functions that are event-based or occasional in nature | 18% |
+Food services provided at exhibitions, events, conferences, and outdoor & indoor functions that are event-based or occasional in nature | 18% |

-Other Accommodation, food and beverage services | 18% |
+Other Accommodation, food, and beverage services | 18% |

 Note: Then rates given in the list are subject to periodic change